cody-clark/cody-clark.github.io/_posts/2017-07-26-my-example-post.md

 {% include important.html content="This is my important info." %}

-{% include callout.html content="This is my danger type callout.
-It has a border on the left whose color you define by passing a type parameter." type="danger" %}

-{% include callout.html content="This is my default type callout.
-It has a border on the left whose color you define by passing a type parameter." type="default" %}

-{% include callout.html content="This is my primary type callout.
-It has a border on the left whose color you define by passing a type parameter." type="primary" %}

-{% include callout.html content="This is my success type callout.
-It has a border on the left whose color you define by passing a type parameter." type="success" %}

-{% include callout.html content="This is my info type callout.
-It has a border on the left whose color you define by passing a type parameter." type="info" %}

-{% include callout.html content="This is my warning type callout.
-It has a border on the left whose color you define by passing a type parameter." type="warning" %}

 This is another test.
 And the **cool** thing is that *Markdown* still [works](#)!
 {: .notice}